Seanico25/road_requests_exercise/mahwood.md

 For this assignment i have chosen the _Civil Rights History Project_ collection.
 This collect contains 158 items but only 157 are available online.
-The collect covers historical views on the movement for equality for African Americans which gained transaction in 1955 when the murder of a fourteen year African American boy which galvanized many young people into joining the movement.
+The collect covers historical views on the movement for equality for African Americans which gained traction in 1955 when the murder of a fourteen year African American boy galvanized many young people into joining the movement.

-The collect is made up of:
+The collect is made up of video files,images and web articles.
-	**video files**
-	**images**
-	**web articles**

 I like how the site caters to people with disability with the read to me function available on the home pages.
 While reviewing some of the video interviews i found the the interviewer Mr Mosnier voice is too low at least compared to the interviewee. i had to put in earbubs to hear the question he was asking.

 ### Json Format